By Megan Tomaszewski

 - Improve your mood: According to Georgetown University Medical School clinical psychiatry professor Dr. Norman Rosenthal, six percent of the Unites States population is diagnosed with Seasonal Affective Disorder, a form of major depression that flares up in response to the short, dark days in winter, and can manifest in symptoms like social isolation, decreased energy, weight gain and sleeping an additional average of 2.5 hours a day.
 And even if you aren't clinically diagnosed with SAD, the less severe "winter blues" symptoms are still just as real and can take a toll on your emotional wellbeing.
 Rosenthal noted that 30 to 60 minutes of daily exercise can help to reduce these symptoms, largely due to stimulated brain production of the "happy" chemical serotonin.

 - Cold-weather cuisine: Savory stews, meats, pies, cakes and cocktails typically emerge on the menu during the holiday season, and while it's important to not restrict yourself from, say, Grandma's homemade apple pie, a lack of exercise makes it much easier to gain weight from all of the hearty or sugary treats.
+Try meal prepping to avoid the temptation.

 So, even with these benefits in mind, you still may found yourself saying things like, "It's too cold for a run" or "I don't want to drive to the gym in the snow."
 The solution is simple: work out at home!

 Another benefit of working out at home is that it lets you focus solely on YOU, not what the person next to you is lifting.
-I find that when I just strive to beat myself, inside of comparing myself to a random stranger, I tend to get much better results and feel more satisfied with the overall work out.
+I find that when I just strive to beat myself, instead of comparing myself to a random stranger, I tend to get much better results and feel more satisfied with the overall work out.
 And even for those with kids and pets, you can still keep an eye on them while you do your thing––just remember, that time on your machine is ultimately your time, so don't let yourself be too stressed with what Charlie or Sparky is up to.

 And on those chilly days when you feel too cold and tired to do anything, just remember how good––and warm––you felt after your last sweat sesh, throw on your favorite workout gear, and you'll keep that summer bod and internal glow all winter long.